Error Handling

 In a nonthrowing function,

-an enclosing do
+an enclosing do-catch statement

 must handle the error.